-- Meet with the person/s beforehand to share our academy vision and values and to understand the content of the delivery including the age appropriateness. - Conduct the relevant checks if the person/s are working with students without supervision (in most cases individuals will be supervised by other staff throughout their tie in the academy.
+- Meet with the person/s prior to session taking place and share our academy vision and values, and understand the content of the delivery including the age appropriateness. - Conduct the relevant checks if the person/s are working with students without supervision (in most cases individuals will be supervised by other staff throughout their time in the academy.